 Hughes is making his professional acting debut in the series.
-The 6-foot-11 former captain of the UCLA basketball team played professionally in the USBL and ABA and in Mexico’s pro league and was also a Harlem Globetrotter; he has a doctorate in higher education from the University of Georgia.
+The 6-foot-11 former captain of the UC Berkeley basketball team played professionally in the USBL and ABA and in Mexico’s pro league and was a Harlem Globetrotter; he has a doctorate in higher education from the University of Georgia.
 Hughes will play Lakers center (and future Hollywood Reporter columnist) Abdul-Jabbar, whose intelligence, talent and political activism have made him a living legend but whose introverted nature leads him to be misunderstood by not only the public but his own teammates.
 He is deeply sensitive after a lifetime of betrayals, but the arrival of rookie Magic Johnson sparks his gradual journey to open up to those around him, a quest that reinspires his love of the game.
-Hughes is repped by The Van Johnson Company and Barnes Morris.
+Hughes is repped by The Van Johnson Co. and Barnes Morris.

 DeVaughn Nixon as Norm Nixon